Translate

 The United Kingdom of Israel

-R'Shmuel, ben Nachman said: "The brothers were busy selling Joseph; Reuben was busy with his sackcloth and fasting; Jacob was busy with his sackcloth and fasting; Judah was busy taking a wife for himself; and God was busy creating the light of the King Messiah.
-'And it came to pass at that time and Judah went down...' before the first slave is born, before the final redeemer is born."
+R'Shmuel, ben Nachman said: "The brothers were busy selling Joseph; Reuben was busy with his sackcloth and fasting; Jacob was busy with his sackcloth and fasting; Judah was busy taking a wife for himself; and God was busy creating the light of King Messiah.
+'And it came to pass at that time and Judah went down...' before the first slave is born, before the final redeemer is born.

 Wednesday, November 03, 2021